Rising costs are on the minds of many these days but perhaps most urgently among those nearing retirement.

 1. New York

-New York has the fourth-highest adjusted cost of living (after Hawaii, Massachusetts and California) but overall ranks as the most expensive state for retirees to live in.
+New York has the fifth-highest adjusted cost of living (after Hawaii, Massachusetts, California and Alaska) and overall ranks as the most expensive state for retirees to live in.
 Part of the reason why is that it’s the third-worst state for taxes, according to WalletHub.